Narek-Pogosian/new-project/README.md

 - A very simple order system with no actual payment functionality.
 - Orders can be place anonymously or by a signed-in user, if signed in then the user will be able to track and view their orders.

+## TODO

+- Improve a11y/keyboard navigation for custom star rating component.
+- Maybe use disclosures for filters.
-- TODO: show success message or redirect to a new success page after creating order.
+- Show success message or redirect to a new success page after creating order.